Jurassic Park: Effects

 Mark "Crash" McCreery, one of Winston's artists, created numerous dinosaur sketches over the course of about a year, focusing particularly on scientific accuracy.
 These impressed Universal, which eventually hired Winston's team to make the film's on-set dinosaurs.
-Winston and ILM also worked together on the 1991 film Terminator 2: Judgment Day.
+Winston and ILM also worked together on Terminator 2: Judgment Day.
 As with previous films, Winston's workers consisted of two groups: the art department, responsible in this case for the dinosaurs' outer appearance; and the mechanical department, which would handle the technical inner workings.
 The design for the appearance of the dinosaurs was most strongly influenced by the artwork of paleoartist John Gurche.
 Every dinosaur in the film was designed by Winston's crew, including the ones that were not filmed with animatronics.
 Animatronics were created of the Brachiosaurus, Dilophosaurus, Triceratops, T. rex, and Velociraptor, as well as the Velociraptor hatchling.
-Winston's crew created fully detailed fifth-scale models of the dinosaurs and cut them into cross-sections, then expanded each cross-section to full size and reassembled them onto a robotic frame.
+Winston's crew created fully detailed fifth-scale models of the dinosaurs and cut them into cross-sections, then expanded each cross-section to full size versions made of plywood, fiberglass, Roma clay, and hardware cloth, which were then assembled onto a robotic frame.
 The animatronics then underwent final sculpting, and latex skin was fitted on.
 Sound stages were considered the most ideal filming environment for the animatronics, allowing sets to be built on elevated platforms with the mechanics of the dinosaurs concealed underneath.
 Those mechanics, described as "dinosaur interfaces," were built by Lantieri's team to allow for the creatures to have a broad range of movement, with rigs that would accommodate Winston's puppeteers, pneumatics, and underground cranes and dollies.
 Lantieri's team quickly discovered that jungle sets were comparatively easy to hide interfaces in, as foliage was able to conceal equipment, while indoor sets had fewer hiding spots.
-The most difficult set to incorporate dinosaur interfaces into was the kitchen set, as so much of the set was visible in the shots; the problem was eventually solved by hiding rods in the floor and countertops, as well as a building a harness system for the Velociraptors and a dolly system underneath the floor.
+The most difficult set to incorporate dinosaur interfaces into was the kitchen set, as so much of the set was visible in the shots; the problem was eventually solved by hiding rods in the floor and countertops, as well as building a harness system for the Velociraptors and a dolly system underneath the floor.
 As Winston's crew had to be on set during filming in order to operate the animatronics, they were classified as actors and joined the Screen Actors Guild.